Trajectory Class Fluctuation Theorem: Free Energies via Constant-Difference Classes

-This decomposition offers an entree to the problem of evaluating work production of a computation whose control protocol $\vec{\lambda}$ must start in a particular initial configuration $\lambda(0)$ and end in a particular final configuration $\lambda(\tau)$.
-If their respective energy landscapes $E_0$ and $E_\tau$ are not well understood, aside from their metastable memory states $\{m\}$, we can still extract bounds on work production using the TCFT.
-We wish to derive the ensemble average free energy change for such a metastable process so that we can, using Eq. (\ref{eq:wf_bound}), bound the work invested in the forward experiment by the free energy difference:
+This decomposition offers an entr\'ee to the problem of evaluating work production of a process whose control protocol $\vec{\lambda}$ must start in a particular initial configuration $\lambda(0)$ and end in a particular final configuration $\lambda(\tau)$.
+If their respective energetic landscapes $E_0$ and $E_\tau$ are not well understood, we can still extract bounds on work production using the TCFT.

-The second term on the righthand side is simply Landauer's bound.
-The bound is obeyed by any computation where all memory states have the same accessible free energy.
-It can be determined simply from the computation's logical mapping from input to output.
-The first term captures the free energy contribution of each state and is specific to the particular physical instantiation of the memory.
-Note that we obtain this bound by choosing the second privileged distribution to be the same as the final-time distribution after it has relaxed into metastable equilibrium:

-This falls short of the strictest bound on entropy production, which comes from setting $\sigma = \rho_\tau$, as it ignores the contributions to free energy that come from nonequilibrium distributions within any metastable region.

-To see how this works, consider an information-storing biomolecule whose configurational space is too complex to model but which robustly holds certain metastable memory states.
-With the results here, one can obtain refined bounds for the work production without knowing the exact details of the underlying Hamiltonian.
-This is similar to what was done to obtain the change in free energy of RNA through stretching \cite{Liph02a, Juni09a}.
-However, it comes with the added possibility of multiple functional state-space configurations.
-The following describes how to use a set of metastable forward and reverse experiments to set stronger bounds on information processing.

-For a computation, the observables of relevance are the initial memory state $m$ and final memory state $m'$.
-This leads to a natural trajectory class that simply records where the system starts and ends:
+We wish to derive an ensemble average free-energy difference for such a metastable process so that we can bound the work invested in the forward experiment that exploits the simplicity of metastable free energies.
+Of course, different choices of the second privileged distributions $\distinittwo$ result in different free-energy differences, but we will consider the metastable distribution that corresponds to the final-time distribution of the metastable process.
+That is, we choose $\distinittwo$ to be the distribution of the system if, holding the energetic landscape fixed at $\Eat\tau$ at the end of the protocol, the system locally-equilibrated after the end of the forward process:

+We say that $\distinittwo$ is then the locally-equilibrated distribution of $\distfinal$.
+The resulting free-energy difference $\Delta\f$ is then called the \emph{metastable free energy change} for the metastable process: